AllanChain/sane-break/README.md

 ## Compiling from source

-Right now, this app only supports KDE on Linux.
 For Linux users, you are strongly encouraged to install Sane Break by comping from source.
-Make sure you have `layer-shell-qt` (required for Wayland support) for Qt6 installed.
+For Wayland support, make sure you have `layer-shell-qt` for Qt6 installed.
 ```bash
 git clone https://github.com/AllanChain/sane-break
 cd sane-break